spawnmarvel/quickguides/azure/README.md

 #### Create administrative units

+* Administrative units are containers used for delegating administrative roles to mange a spesfic portion of Azure AD.
 * An administrative unit is an Azure AD resource that can be a container for other Azure AD resources.
 * An administrative unit can contain only users, groups, or devices.
 * Administrative units restrict permissions in a role to any portion of your organization that you define.